mikes222/mapsforge_flutter/mapsforge_flutter/README.md

 doubleTap() does not provide a location so it always zooms in around the center.
 See https://github.com/flutter/flutter/issues/20000

+Everything is called in the same thread, isolates are flutter's way of threads but calling native functions is currently not possible in isolates.
+All graphical functions are native functions.
+So currently the whole rendering is done in the ui thread which leads to blocked ui while rendering.
+See https://github.com/flutter/flutter/issues/13937

 ## Credits

 First and foremost to the author of mapsforge.
 He has done an outstanding job!